knmnyn/cs4248-2120/_pages/about.md

   - /about.html
 ---

-#### NUS SoC, 2021/2022, Semester II, Time and Venue: Fridays, 09:00-11:00 @ LT19.
-Session will be recorded where our technology behaves appropriately and shared on LumiNUS.
+#### NUS SoC, 2021/2022, Semester II, Time and Venue: L1: Fridays, 09:00–12:00 @ LT19 (hybrid).
+L2: Mondays, 18:30–21:30 (online only).
+Sessions will be recorded where our technology behaves appropriately and shared on LumiNUS.

 <!--
 <P>&nbsp;